How do I pay for my cruise? What are the deposit and final payment requirements?

 Will transportation be available to the city centers?

 There are many ports that are not located in the city center.
 Some cruise lines will have shuttle bus services in ports that are located a 1km or more away from the closest city center and do not have adequate local transportation available.
 (Believe us, finding local transportation is not a problem in most ports.
 They will find you.)
 Schedules and days of operation are usually posted in the ship’s bulletin.

 Extending a gratuity to your guide or driver is strictly optional; however, in some countries, these personnel may anticipate that if you were pleased with their services, you will reward them in a monetary way.
 A commonly accepted guideline is $1 per person for a half day and $2 per person for a full day.

 It really depends on the tour.
-For example in some of the European cities you’ll be visiting are ancient.
+For example some of the European cities you’ll be visiting are ancient.
 Their quaint, narrow, cobblestone streets have been in existence long before motorized transportation.
-To preserve their beauty, some cities and old towns are pedestrian only.
-Most tours require some degree of walking; however, some excursions require extensive walking.
-Likewise, grand entryways and sprawling gardens of certain castles and cathedrals make walking and stair-climbing a necessity.
+To preserve their beauty, they may be pedestrian only.
+In fact, most tours require some degree of walking some less some much more.

 Most cruise lines indicate which tours are more physical than others in their brochures and at the shore excursion desk.
 Whatever your fitness level, we highly recommend comfortable, low-heeled walking shoes.